Guest column by Lisa Cunningham

 It’s hard not to get enraged when you read the news these days.
 The extreme right is attacking women and the LGBTQ community.
 An unprecedented number of abortion bans are spreading across the country.
 The #MeToo movement has put sexual abuse in the spotlight, which can be triggering for survivors.
 Trans rights are being retracted, and now that Pride Month has ended, the LGBTQ community once again takes a backseat in many conversations.

 Even allies don’t have all the answers.
 Outspoken celebrity advocate Alyssa Milano upset many earlier this year when she said women should have a “sex strike” in response to abortion bans.
 “Until women have legal control over our own bodies we just cannot risk pregnancy.
 JOIN ME by not having sex until we get bodily autonomy back,” she tweeted in May.
 But why should anyone deny themselves sexual pleasure to fix a problem they didn’t create?

 So what can we do?
 If you have money to donate, there are always local causes worthy of funding.
 But it’s not feasible for many people struggling to pay their own bills.

 One thing people can do locally is volunteer at a local clinic or shelter.
-PPWPA volunteer coordinator Paula Simon says their most in-demand positions right now are clinic escorts — people who serve as a barrier between patients and anti-choice protesters on weekends.
+PPWPA's volunteer coordinator says their most in-demand positions right now are clinic escorts — people who serve as a barrier between patients and anti-choice protesters on weekends.

 There are also administrative assistant positions for those with time to offer during the week, helping with data entry and making buttons.
-Simon says the tasks have an added benefit: they’re largely meditative, and volunteers are encouraged to listen to podcasts and music while working.
+Planned Parenthood says the tasks have an added benefit: they’re largely meditative, and volunteers are encouraged to listen to podcasts and music while working.